 The Island's residents will be able to access their usual dental practice as they normally would.
 The emergency dental service is available at weekends and bank holidays between the hours of 9am and 11am (the rota is within the downloadable documents).
 There will be some differences that patients should be aware of and this information is available under the downloadable documents ‘Primary Care Guidance’, ‘Procedures for Operating Dental Services 29.03.21’ and ‘SOP Dental High Risk Patients’, as well as the accompanying ‘SOP Phase Five’ document from the Island’s dental profession.

-Dental Services Update – 16 July 2020From Thursday 16 July 2020 the Island's residents will be able to access their usual dental practice as they normally would.
-The emergency dental service is available at weekends and bank holidays between the hours of 9am and 11am (the rota is within the downloadable documents).
-There will still be some differences that patients should be aware of and this information is available under the downloadable document 'Guidance to Dentists on the Isle of Man – 16th July 2020'.
 Essentially any patient who is considered as 'low risk' following a risk assessment carried out by the dental practice will be able to access dental services for the whole range of dental provision.
-Patients who are considered 'high risk' will be able to contact their own dental practice and will receive treatment via telephone advice, antibiotics or pain relief unless the dental condition the patient wishes to access services for is considered life-threatening.
+Patients who are considered 'high risk' will be able to contact their own dental practice and will receive treatment via a AAA approach (Advice, Antibiotics or Analgesia) unless the dental condition the patient wishes to access services for is considered life-threatening or the initial AAA approach is not sufficient.
+In the event a high risk patient requires emergency treatment then this will be arranged for them via their dentist.
 If patients have any queries or concerns they can contact email@example.com and a member of the Primary Care Team will be able to assist.